 – More comfortable than other options

-– Simple to order replacements
+– Easy to order replacements

 – New impressions required after other major dental work

-– Can cause more salivation
+– May cause you to salivate more

 – Easy to lose or damage